They Call Him OG: Theatrical

-They Call Him OG was released worldwide on 25 September 2025 in Telugu, Tamil, Kannada, Malayalam and Hindi languages.
+They Call Him OG was released worldwide on 25 September 2025.
 The film was originally scheduled to release on 27 September 2024 but was postponed indefinitely due to production delays and Kalyan's political campaign before finalizing the current date.
 The film received an "A" (adults only) certificate from the Central Board of Film Certification, who demanded nearly two minutes of material be trimmed due to graphic violence.

 Distribution

 The Tamil Nadu distribution rights were acquired by Think Studios.
 The North American distributing rights were acquired by Prathyangira Cinemas.
 The United Kingdom distribution rights were acquired by DreamZ Entertainment.
-Kerala distribution rights were acquired by E4 Entertainments.
+4 Seasons Creations AS is responsible for the film's distribution rights in several European countries.

-Home media
+Home Media

-The digital distribution rights of the film were acquired by Netflix.
-The film began streaming on Netflix from 23 October 2025 in Telugu and dubbed versions of Hindi, Tamil, Kannada and Malayalam languages.
+The post-theatrical streaming rights of the film were acquired by Netflix for ₹96 crores.
+It began streaming on the platform from 23 October 2025 in Telugu and dubbed versions of Hindi, Tamil, Kannada and Malayalam languages.